-Category 1: Australia, New Zealand, Republic of Ireland, United Kingdom
+Category A: Australia, New Zealand, Republic of Ireland, United Kingdom

-Category 2: Cayman Islands, Denmark, Hong Kong, Iceland, Japan, Jersey, Liechtenstein, Luxembourg, New Caledonia, Norway, Portugal, Sweden, Switzerland, United States of America (Guam & Hawaii only)
+Category B: Bermuda, Cayman Islands, Denmark, Germany, Hong Kong SAR, Iceland, Japan, Jersey, Liechtenstein, Luxembourg, New Caledonia, Norway, Portugal, Sweden, Switzerland, United States of America (Guam & Hawaii only)

-Category 3: Austria, Belgium, Canada, Chinese Taipei, Cyprus, Estonia, Finland, France, Germany, Italy, Netherlands, Slovakia, Spain, United States of America (except Guam & Hawaii)
+Category C: Austria, Belgium, Canada, Cyprus, Estonia, Finland, France, Italy, Korea (South), Latvia, Netherlands, Slovakia, Slovenia, Spain, Taiwan, United States of America (except Guam & Hawaii)

-If entering Singapore from a Category 1 country, a rabies vaccination is not required; however, other vaccinations are required (read on).
+If entering Singapore from a Category A country, a rabies vaccination is not required; however, other vaccinations are required (read on).

-If entering Singapore from a Category 3 country, your pet cat or dog must be vaccinated for rabies more than 3 months prior to import.
-If departing from the United States, the administering veterinarian must be accredited by the USDA.
+If entering Singapore from a Category C country, your pet cat or dog must be vaccinated for rabies more than 3 months prior to import.
 A titer test will be required (see step 4).
 If your pet was vaccinated more than 4 months before the titer test was administered, it must be vaccinated again after the titer test and not more than 30 days prior to export.

 For dogs and cats entering Singapore from all countries: